mattlampl/twsd-portfolio/final-part-2.md

 # Wireframe
 [See the wireframe preview on Shorthand](https://preview.shorthand.com/tqDIQ4mRXE4CqFao)

+I decided to use Shorthand to create my wireframe.
+It was easy to play around with the layout of each section.
+I left the placeholder text in the text boxes, but did change the text of each heading.
+I also found that embedding tableau and carto visualizations did not go as planned on shorthand.
+I remade all of these visualizations in datawrapper.
+I really like the way they turned out.
+They are all quite nice and simplified and I think they will work well with the final story.

 # User Research
 I will be conducting user interviews using the following interview questions: